Blendify/blender-manual/trunk/blender_docs/manual/rigging/armatures/bones/selecting.rst

 There is a subtlety regarding connected bones.

-When you have several connected bones selected, if you deselect one bone, *you will in fact deselect its tip, but not its root if it is also the tip of another selected bone.*
+When you have several connected bones selected, if you deselect one bone, its tip will be deselected, but not its root, if it is also the tip of another selected bone.

-To understand this, look at *Bone deselection in a selected chain*.
+To understand this, look at Fig. Bone deselection in a selected chain.

 .. list-table::
    Bone deselection in a selected chain